Continuous-Variable Quantum Key Distribution with Composable Security and Tight Error Correction Bound towards Constrained-Device Implementations: Virtual concatenation

 \section{Virtual concatenation}

+Before digitization, the parties may apply classical data post-processing procedures such as rotations and re-scaling which bring the CM in its normal form, i.e., cross-quadrature correlation terms vanish.
 After digitization, one may apply the concatenation step useful only on the protocols using heterodyne detection.
 This is a virtual step that results in a common description of the GMCS protocols using either homodyne or heterodyne detection.
 This is summarised by

 for the case of homodyne detection and

 for the case of heterodyne detection.
 We observe that

 Therefore,